 I started in the middle to establish a good base and then work my way to both ends.
 I actually placed the vegetables, fruits and larger tillandsias first throughout the whole piece and then tuck in the flowers and smaller tillandsias at the very end.

 Here’s a close up of the squared off end that lays flat.
 It was much easier to get everything to stay in place on this end.

-Here are a couple of close ups of the pointed end that swoops up a bit.
-This end was a bit of a of a juggling act to get everything to stay in place.
+Here are a couple of close-ups of the pointed end that swoops up a bit.
+This end was a bit of a juggling act to get everything to stay in place.

 Here are two views of the finished piece.
 I actually made it at my work table in the garage and then moved it out to the driveway for these photos to be taken.
 It was actually easier to do that I thought – only a few adjustments had to be done.